Skip to main content

 Business espionage happens in multiple ways and often includes electronic eavesdropping.
 Fortunately, electronic surveillance is the easiest evidence of an attack to discover.

-Periodic TSCM inspections can reveal an attack while there is still time to thwart it.
+Periodic business TSCM debugging sweeps can reveal an attack while there is still time to thwart it.
 This is why smart information security programs start with regularly scheduled sweeps.

 TSCM is even better than Intellectual Property insurance.
 Insurance can’t prevent monetary, business opportunity, competitive advantage, or reputation losses.
 TSCM can!